Ziying of Qin: Identity

 While Sima Qian's Records of the Grand Historian does not specify Ziying's age, it implies that he had at least two sons, whom he consulted.

 Being Qin Er Shi's nephew

-According to the historian Professor Wang Liqun's analysis, the maximum possible age of Ziying when Zhao Gao assassinated Qin Er Shi was 19.
-Therefore, his sons would have probably been around the ages of 1–2 and so it was not possible for him to consult them.
+According to the analysis of historian Wang Liqun, the maximum possible age of Ziying when Zhao Gao assassinated Qin Er Shi was 19.
+Therefore, his sons would have probably been around the ages of 1–2, so it was not possible for him to consult them, as a traditional age for them to be old enough to be consulted would have been around 14–16.

-For Ziying's sons to be old enough to be consulted, a traditional age for them would have been around 14–16.
-Since they were 14–16 in 207 BC, when their supposed great-grandfather (i.e. three generations apart from them) Qin Shi Huang (born 259 BC), if he had been alive, that he could have been only 52 is highly improbable.
+However, presuming they were 14–16 in 207 BC, their theoretical great-grandfather (i.e. three generations apart from them) Qin Shi Huang (born 259 BC), if he had been alive, would have only been 52, which would have been highly improbable.

 It seems unlikely that Ziying was either Fusu's son or any other grandson of Qin Shi Huang.